-Autism is a pervasive developmental disorder developed during early childhood.
+Autism Spectrum Disorder is a pervasive developmental disorder developed during early childhood.
 It can be identified by a triad of difficulties in communication, social interaction, and rigid behavior, interests and activities.
 Autism can affect kids even if they are really smart, and even if they have an outgoing personality.
 Autistic children may also have other special needs such as ADHD and dyslexia that must also be addressed.

 Depending on the severity of their symptoms, a child with autism may be described as ‘high’ or ‘low’ functioning.
 The low functioning children may throw temper tantrums or behave in a socially inappropriate manner.
 High functioning children can manage their own behavior, however, they may find themselves unable to make friends or being the target of school bullies.
 As adults, they may have difficulties holding on to their jobs due to their weak social skills.

 Autism is not caused by a shy personality, poor parenting or childhood trauma.
 It is a handicap that almost researchers agree has a genetic cause.
 Children with autism encounter various difficulties in their daily life because they could not do the “simple” things that we take for granted, and not because they are shy or attention seeking.
 One simple test to see if the child has autism is to see if he or she spontaneously points at objects to share experiences, for instance, showing a beautiful butterfly to parents.
 Children with autism are very unlikely to do so, and they will only point at objects to make requests (e.g. asking for food).
 Children who do share their experiences are unlikely to have autism.

 Many parents have the misconception that if their child does not speak at an appropriate age, a speech therapist and lots of speech therapy will be able to solve the problem.
 However, speech delays and difficulties may just be a syndrome of deeper problems.